immutables/immutables.github.io/json.md

   - `IOException`s for input output errors and JSON syntax problems
   - `RuntimeException`s during unmarshaling in case of missing required attributes or JSON structure do not match attribute type

-+ If certain types of attributes do not support marshaling
++ If certain types of attributes do not support marshaling — it will be marshaled as `toString`
-  - Will fail to compile, `marshal` method with proper overload will not be found
-  - In some cases, will be marshaled as `toString`

 ### JAX-RS marshaling provider